krillavilla/Agentic-Workflows/README.md

 This will process three example emails and demonstrate the routing, response generation, and evaluation steps of the workflow.

+### Detailed Testing Guide

+For comprehensive instructions on how to test the functionality of this project, please refer to the [Testing Guide](TESTING_GUIDE.md).
+This guide includes:

+- Detailed steps for testing each agent
+- Expected outputs and how to verify them
+- Troubleshooting common issues
+- Advanced testing options

 ## Customization

 ### Adding New Agents